 Storm Mountain Lodge

 Storm Mountain Lodge has some of the best cabins in Banff National Park.
-If you’re a true outdoor lover who enjoys the experience of removing yourself from everyone and everything, a cabin in the forest offers a true outdoor escape, and Storm Mountain Lodge has one that’ll meet all your backcountry needs.
+If you’re a true outdoor lover who enjoys the experience of removing yourself from everyone and everything, a cabin in the forest offers an outdoor escape.
+Storm Mountain Lodge has one that’ll meet all your backcountry needs as a couple!
+Note that it is not located Downtown and is for those that wish to be removed.

-Situated halfway between Banff town and Lake Louise, the remote location of this lodge means you are far from the crowds but close to the things that matter most – mountains, forests, and stunning beauty.
+Situated halfway between Banff town and Lake Louise, the remote location of this lodge along the Bow Valley Parkway means you are far from the crowds.
+In the winter, they even have their own ice skating rink!

-Romantic Things to do on Your Banff Honeymoon
+Things to do on a Banff Honeymoon in the Summer

 Stroll Through Cascade Gardens

-One of the most romantic and simple things you can do with your sweetheart is take a stroll around Downtown Banff.
-On your make sure to head to the end of Banff Ave and take a walk through the beautiful gardens.
+One of the most romantic and straightforward things you can do with your sweetheart is take a stroll around Downtown Banff.
+Make sure to head to the end of Banff Ave and take a walk through the beautiful Cascade Gardens.

 Ride a Horse Through Canada’s First Park